What is a Trusted Strategic Advisor?

 Make Good Decisions

 I can do a lot of things.
 I’ve had forty years of experience working with organisations that are household names.
-I’ve worked with more of the FTSE 100 than I’m at liberty to say.
-I’ve helped my clients with strategies.
-I’ve helped them with implementations.
-I’ve helped them develop the right focus, pull together behind a common goal, and achieve great things.
+I’ve worked with more of the FTSE 100 than I’m at liberty to say in public.
+I have helped my clients with corporate strategies, helped create lead generation systems and with implementations through to sales, develop the right focus, pull together behind a common goal, and achieve great things.

 It’s not magic.
 I’m not going to walk in, sprinkle some fairy dust, and lift your organisation to the next level.
 I am going to work with you on your decision-making processes.
 I often tout my forty years of experience with top organisations.
 That’s because in those forty years I have seen almost everything there is to be seen.

-I have made my share of mistakes and watched others make their share as well.
-I’ve learned from every mistake.
+Having made my share of mistakes and watched others make their share as well and learned from almost every mistake.
 I am very good at cutting through the nonsense and dealing with the underlying problem.

 Business is hard, but it’s not that hard.
 If you understand your customer, identify the roadblocks your customers are dealing with, and work together to provide easy-to-use solutions, you will have success.
 It’s a lot easier said than done, of course, because we’re all humans with different opinions, ideas, and agendas.